structure 8 steve mellard

 The site again returned to prosperity under the influence of Chichen Itza in the Terminal Classic (900-1150 CE).
 It reached its prominence in the Post Classic (1150-1500 CE) becoming the main embarkation point for devotees traveling to the sacred island shrines on Isla Mujeres just off the coast.
 The site acted as an important port, part of an extensive trade network up, around, and across the Yucatan Peninsula.
 There are no known stelae or glyphic inscriptions recovered from the site that would help identify its rulers or direct political relationships with other sites.

 El Meco was first reported on by Augustus Le Plongeon in 1887, followed by the renowned explorer and photographer Teobert Maler in 1891.
 In 1918 Samuel K. Lothrop and Thomas Gann of the Carnegie Institution produced descriptions and drawings.
 Fernando Robles C. and Anthony Andrews led official excavations under INAH in the 1970’s.
-The site has seen recent restoration efforts and was opened to the public in the early 2000’s.
+The site has seen recent restoration and infrastructure efforts and was reopened to the public in December 2024.

 STRUCTURES